-For many years now, Chop-Chop is providing its clients with web development solutions, one of them being the modularity of WordPress themes.
+For many years now, Chop-Chop has been providing its clients with web development solutions, one of them being the modularity of WordPress themes.
 Creating modular sites demands a certain type of mindset — you need to stop thinking of a website as a set of subpages and templates, but instead — start thinking of it as a set of modules and the whole system of flexible content that manages them all.

 What are modules and what do we earn by using them?